 You may want to donate some organs and tissues but not others.
 You can specify this on the form.

 Choice: No, I do not grant permission

 You do not want to become a donor.

 Upon your death, your partner or family are allowed to make the choice.

-If you do not specify a choice in the Donor registry, ‘No objection against organ and tissue donation’ will appear under your name.
-This means that your organs can go to a patient after your death.
-The doctor at the hospital will discuss this with your family.
-If your family is very sure and can explain to the doctor that you really did not want to be a donor, then you will not be a donor.
-It is therefore very important for your partner and family to know what your choice is, and especially for you yourself to specify it.
+The Donor Act changed on 1 July 2020.
+If you do not make a choice in the Donor registry, the following will automatically be put next to your name: ‘no objection to organ and tissue donation’.
+That means that following your death your organs can be donated to a patient recipient.
+The doctor in hospital will always discuss this with your family.
+If your family knows for sure and can explain to the doctor that you did not want to be a donor, you will not be a donor.
+That means it is very important that your partner and family know your choice.
+And even more important, that you enter this choice in the Registry.

 When it comes to organ and tissue donation, a person must be able to understand what it is about.
 The person must also be able to understand the consequences of the choice they make.
 If the person cannot do that, then they are legally incapable for organ donation.